nicolas2192/database_world/README.md

 2. Logical data model: Defines tables, columns and relationships.
 3. Physical data model: Describes the physical storage.
 Tables are created in the database.

-#### Dimensional Modeling
+### Dimensional Modeling
 Adaptation of the relational model for data warehouse design.
 It is optimized for OLAP queries, it is meant to be consumed frequently and updated not so often.
 This model is also known as star schema.

 Dimensional models are comprised by two types of tables:
 - **Fact Tables**: Depend on the business case, are updated frequently and are connected to dimensions via foreign keys.
+This table holds all the business metrics.
 - **Dimension Tables**: Hold description of attributes and does not change that often.